jimjibone/naggie.github.com/README.md

 Add `<article />` tags to create a new page linked on the nav bar.
 Set the following attributes:

   * `data-name`     : The article title (appears on nav bar)
   * `data-hint`     : short description (appears above article and button mouseover)
   * `data-type`     : markdown/html/rss/atom/manifest (from file extension by default)
   * `data-src`      : URL to source file.
 Same origin policy applies.
+  * `data-download` : Link to associated file.
+Defaults to RSS feed if any.

 # Manifest

 Use a manifest to specify multiple articles for one page.
 This is useful for a blog.

-Manifest parset expects a JSON (newest first) array of objects with the following attributes:
+Blog parser expects a JSON (newest first) array of objects with the following attributes:

-  * `src`    : **source URL of article.
+  * `src`    : **source URL of markdown article.
 Required.
 Relative to directory of manifest file**
   * `date`   : **a date javascript can understand with Date() object.
 Optional but recommended.**
   * `title`  : Optional, defaults to filename from Source
   * `author` : Optional name
-  * `type`   : Optional (from file extension by default)

-  A manifest generator that uses git history is in development.
+The manifest is automatically generated using git history by `blog/generate.sh`